taliaglantz/Airbnb-Experience/README.md

 <a name="key-learnings"></a>
 ## Key learnings
-- One of the biggest learning curves for me was learning to read other peoples’ code.
+- One of the biggest learning curves for me was <strong>learning to read other peoples’ code</strong>.
 Not only this but also understanding it and building on it to create a wider feature.
 It opened my eyes to different solutions and ways of approaching obstacles and errors.
-- I am really glad I insisted on our group pseudocoding from the beginning.
+- I am really glad I insisted on our <strong>group pseudocoding </strong>from the beginning.
 As a result, we found it easier to understand other peoples’ code and distinguish between what sections different people were working on, it massively helped with merging conflicts and also helping to establish a neat and tidy “working environment”.
-- We had never used git before as a group nor deployed a site to Heroku so I am really grateful for those learning opportunities.
+- We had never used git before as a group nor deployed a site to <strong>Heroku</strong> so I am really grateful for those learning opportunities.
 - Being placed in a group with people that you have never worked with before (let alone know) was always going to be a challenge.
 I learnt a lot from being in a team where we had to conduct ourselves with no designated leader.
-I believe the quiet yet effective approaches I undertook that led to ensuring there were regular “touch points” throughout the day where we updated each other on progress, that managed group dynamics when it came to communication and also that delicately and sensitively handled different people’s priorities, were met positively and were effective.
-If I were to be put in this position again, I learnt that setting clear expectations and being open with each other at the beginning of the project is key.
+I believe the quiet yet effective approaches I undertook that led to ensuring there were <strong>regular “touch points”</strong> throughout the day where we updated each other on progress, that <strong>managed group dynamics </strong>when it came to communication and also that delicately and sensitively handled different people’s priorities, were met positively and were effective.
+If I were to be put in this position again, I learnt that setting <strong>clear expectations</strong>and being open with each other at the beginning of the project is key.